patrickbwarren/qgis3-survex-import/README.md

 #### Co-ordinate reference systems (CRS)

-To be integrated with other sources of geographical information such as maps, GPS tracks, and so on, an imported survey should be _georeferenced_, which means the _spatial reference system_ (SRS) should be specified; in QGIS parlance this is referred to as a _co-ordinate reference system_ (CRS).
+To be integrated with other sources of geographical information such as maps, GPS tracks, and so on, an imported survey should be _georeferenced_.
+This means that the _spatial reference system_ (SRS) should be specified; in QGIS parlance this is referred to as a _co-ordinate reference system_ (CRS).

 The easiest way to do this is to use survex `*cs` commands in the .svx file to set an output CRS in the .3d file, then select 'CRS from .3d file' in the import dialog.

 For example the `DowProv.svx` file in the examples contains

 ```
 *cs OSGB:SD
 *cs out EPSG:7405
 ```
-which specifies that the entrance `*fix`'s are in the Ordnance Survey SD grid square, and that the output  should use the Ordnance Survey all-numeric British National Grid (EPSG:7405).
+which specifies that the entrance `*fix`'s are in the Ordnance Survey (OS) SD grid square, and that the output  should use the all-numeric British National Grid (EPSG:7405).

-If one only has access to the .3d file (for example, it is provided 'as is' without source data), one can check for a CRS by using `dump3d`: look for an entry near the top which begins 'CS'.
-For example `DowProv.3d` contains
+Using `dump3d` to inspect
+`DowProv.3d`, one finds the line

 ```
 CS +init=epsg:7405 +no_defs
 ```
-This is in fact a proj4 string that specifies the CRS.
-Note that if an EPSG number is specified in the CS string, the input filter uses that to fix the CRS.
-Otherwise, a CRS is created using the proj4 string directly.
+It is this CS proj4 string in the .3d file that the input filter uses to specify the CRS: if the string contains an EPSG number then the input filter uses that to fix the CRS; otherwise a CRS is created using the proj4 string directly.

 If the .3d file does not
-contain this information, the input filter will fall back onto a CRS selector dialog.
+contain a CS proj4 string (if for example it was generated without `*cs` commands in the source .svx files), then the input filter fall backs onto a CRS selector dialog.

-In some cases, it may be helpful to create a user-defined CRS such as for an Ordnance Survey 100km x 100km square.
-For example, for the SD square, create a custom CRS in QGIS with the following proj4 string
+In some cases
+it may be helpful to create beforehand a user-defined CRS to select in the import dialog.
+An example could be if the .3d file does not contain a CS proj4 string, and the actual co-ordinates are in some known but non-standard SRS, such as a truncated numerical scheme.

+For example, the entrances to the Dow-Providence system are specified as `*fix`'s relative to the OS 100km x 100km SD grid square.
+If one omits the `*cs` commands in the .svx file, the resulting .3d file would therefore lack a proj4 string.
+It can however be imported into QGIS3 by first creating a custom CRS in QGIS for the OS SD square, then importing the .3d file specifying this custom CRS in the import dialog (or inheriting from the project CRS if that is set appropriately).

+For the OS SD square, the requisite custom
+CRS can be created from the following proj4 string

 ```
 +proj=tmerc +lat_0=49 +lon_0=-2 +k=0.9996012717